There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 Key-Value Stores

-Data has stored in an array of key-value pairs.
-The “key” is an attribute name, which has linked to a “value”.
+Data is stored in an array of key-value pairs.
+The “key” is an attribute name, which is linked to a “value”.

 Example: Redis, and Memcached.